What the Bible Teaches about Money and Wealth

 The third love characteristic of the Last Days is love of pleasure (v.
 4), or hedonism.
 Again, no age fits the prophecy better than our own.
 The electronic and chemical stimulants created by modern technology allow a man to live in a virtually unceasing state of self-gratification.

 The second love is implicit in the word "covetous" (v.
 1).
 The word in Greek is "money-lovers."
 People have always loved money and the things money can buy.
 But in our day, the pursuit of money has become a madness.
 The most dramatic proof of this is the phenomenal growth of gambling.
 When I was young, the only place where gambling was legal was Las Vegas, but today casinos are everywhere.
 Most states even have government-sponsored lotteries.
-On a recent trip to Texas, my wife and I were shocked to find that the entire Gulf Coast is becoming a huge gambling resort.
+On a trip to Texas some years ago, before the devastations of Katrina, my wife and I were shocked to find that the entire Gulf Coast was becoming a huge gambling resort.

 What is gambling if not love of money in an extreme form?
 It is the use of money not to buy anything worthwhile, but only to buy a chance for more money.
 Yet what is the real chance of winning a big lottery?
-At best, perhaps one in fifty million.
+At best, perhaps one in fifty million, probably much less.
 So, if you bought a lottery ticket every week for fifty years, you could increase your chances of winning to about one in two thousand.
-In other words, you would have to live two thousand times just to win once.
-Gambling is a fool's investment.
+In other words, you would have to keep up regular buying of lottery tickets through two thousand lifetimes just for a reasonable chance of winning once.
+Gambling is a fool's investment (just as alcohol is a fool's refreshment and pornography is a fool's marriage).

 In appraising money, the Bible does not hedge words.